-The Planetary Weather Research and Forecasting model (planetWRF) is an open-source general purpose numerical model for planetary atmospheres research.
-This portal for access to planetWRF is maintained by Ashima Research.
+The Planetary Weather Research and Forecasting model (planetWRF) is a general purpose numerical model for planetary atmospheres research.
 The planetary model is based on the terrestrial Weather Research and Forecasting (WRF) model developed at the National Center for Atmospheric Research (NCAR).
-A paper describing the PlanetWRF model was published late in 2007, and is available here.
-The planetWRF source code is available here.
-The planetWRF system is now also the basis of a Data Assimilation system that can be downloaded at marsclimatecenter.com.
+The original planetWRF model (V22.214.171.124) was based on NCAR WRFV3.0.1.
+The current planetWRF version (V3.3.1) is based on NCAR WRFV3.3.1.

-PlanetWRF has so far been applied to Mars, Titan, and Venus.
+PlanetWRF has so far been applied to Mars, Titan, Jupiter/Saturn, Pluto and Venus.
 For Mars, the model has been used to simulate convective structures in the boundary layer on scales down to a few tens of meters, and global scale circulation systems in General Circulation Model (GCM) mode.
 For Titan, the formation of methane clouds and rain is being studied, as well as the global circulation.
-Finally for Venus, the mechanisms that maintain the superrotation of the atmosphere were examined.

 The model development was primarily supported by the NASA Applied Information Systems Research (AISR) program, with additional funding from the NASA Mars Fundamental Research, Outer Planets Research, and Planetary Atmospheres Research Programs.